KerPop47/wcreadme/Data_Organization.md

 - in/complete
 - tvtropes link
 - hosting sites/services
+- List of Review IDs
-- List of Reviews
+- List of Recommendations
+    - TODO: Expand

+Stats like counts can be returned via query quickly, so long as there isn't calculation involved

+### Review
+Data for each review

-    - Review
+- Review ID
+- Webcomic
 - User
 - Score
+    - Overall
+    - Story
+    - Art
+    - Reread value
 - Review
 - Genre
 - Tropes
-    - Review
+- Date
-        - Etc.
+- Number found useful

 ### Creator
 Many creators create multiple comics, so it would be good to group them